| | | IIt is late in the year, he is alone on the sheltered beach in the small

 stolen.
 Voices only of wind and surf.
 After that he had seen it deteriorate

 from year to year, become less, the destroyed form of a ship.
-There were
+There

-still beams remaining, ribs of broad, dead wood, an inverted vault, held
+still beams remaining, ribs of broad, dead wood, an inverted vault,

 together by nuts and bolts of rust.
-Slowly the sea would hollow the carcass
+Slowly the sea would hollow the

 out until there would be nothing left, only he would recognize the last